tczajka/bootstrap/README.md

 We will build our tools in phases:

-* Our first programs will be built from the command line using `echo`.
-* **Assembler**.
-We will progressively develop a simple assembler.
+* **Octal**.
+An octal byte parser build in machine code.
+* **Bytes**.
+A slightly more sophisticated binary file language.
+* **Stack-SL**.
+A stack-based programming language with single-letter commands.
-* **Forth**.
-A simple stack-based interpreted programming language.
+* **Stack**.
+A more sophisticated stack-based programming language inspired by Forth.
+* **Assembly**.
+An assembly language for x86-64.
 * **Brooklyn**.
-A higher level compiled programming language we will make up on the fly, similar to C or Pascal.
+A compiled programming language inspired by C.
-* **Tetris**.
-The game.

-As we develop our programming languages, we will *bootstrap* the compilers to use their own language!
-So the assembler will be written in assembly and Brooklyn will be written in Brooklyn.
+As we build our tools, we will bootstrap and make our lives easier.
+Eventually we want to be able to run the Brooklyn compiler in Brooklyn.

 ## The code